DoctorKhan/The-Human-Experiment-Book/output/final/The_Human_Experiment_Complete_Book_with_cites.md

 safely **Verification methods** that distinguish genuine development from spiritual bypassing or delusion

-These aren’t new-age fantasies.
-They’re practical methods for accessing capabilities that are already encoded in human genetics.
+This isn’t new-age fantasy.
+These are practical methods for accessing capabilities that are already encoded in human genetics.

 ### The Collective Choice